ColeTownsend/coletownsend.com/src/_posts/2014-02-27-quick-guide-to-anchor-cms.md

 * In your favourite client, connect to your webhost and upload the files into the public folder.
 Note: on different hosts, this folder might be called public_html, web, or httpdocs.
 * Most server should be configured to allow the webserver to read and write to your files and folders, but some do not, in this case you will have to change the permissions on the contents and anchor/config folder to 0777 for the installer to run.
 * Next you will need to create a database for Anchor to install to, this can be called anything you like.
 On different host this process might vary, normally you will have access to some sort of GUI client such as PHPMyAdmin or Sequel Pro.
 You’ll need to ask your webhost if you’re not sure with this.
-* Navigate your browser to your Anchor installation URL, if you have placed Anchor in a sub directory make sure you append the folder name to the URL: http://mydomainname.com/anchor — <span class="hilite">be sure to replace "mydomainname" with the root domain name to which you have uploaded.</span>
+* Navigate your browser to your Anchor installation URL, if you have placed Anchor in a sub directory make sure you append the folder name to the URL: http://mydomainname.com/anchor &emdash; <span class="hilite">be sure to replace "mydomainname" with the root domain name to which you have uploaded.</span>

 After you've done all this, you will see a navy blue screen prompting you to install.
 Run the installer and follow the instructions.